 The Capitol Region Council of Governments (CRCOG) was awarded Pre-Disaster Mitigation grant funding from FEMA to update a multi-jurisdictional natural hazard mitigation plan by mid-2019 and CIRCA's Matching Funds award supports their plan update.
-The goals of the update project are: 1) to assist participating municipalities in assessing risks and local capabilities related to natural disasters, and evaluating and establishing mitigation strategies including policies and actions that can be implemented to reduce risk and future losses from floods, dam failure, drought, forest fires, winter storms, hurricanes, tornados, windstorms, earthquakes, sea level rise and other natural hazard mitigation plan update that will enable participating municipalities to apply for FEMA hazard mitigation project grants.
+The goals of the update project are: 1) to assist participating municipalities in assessing risks and local capabilities related to natural disasters, and evaluating and establishing mitigation strategies including policies and actions that can be implemented to reduce risk and future losses from floods, dam failure, drought, forest fires, winter storms, hurricanes, tornados, windstorms, earthquakes, sea level rise and other natural hazards identified through the planning process; and 2) create a FEMA-approved natural hazard mitigation plan update that will enable participating municipalities to apply for FEMA hazard mitigation project grants.
 The planning process will include a thorough review of the current regional natural hazards mitigation plans as well as new research and an evaluation of other existing reports, plans, maps and municipal regulations and ordinances, particularly new documents available since the preparation of the current plan.

-- Project Lead: Lynne Pike DiSanto - Primary Funding Source: FEMA
+Project Lead: Lynne Pike DiSantoPrimary Funding Source: FEMA